 In the traditional approach, to display all the details we want, we often have to make many queries to properly aggregate the data and display the view of, for example, a single product.

 Of course, many queries can significantly slow down the application’s operation and require more data transferred via the link.
 GraphQL deals with this problem very well and optimizes this part of the client-server connection.

 When writing an API, especially the public one, it is obligatory to have documentation.
 It allows other programmers (who intend to use our solution) to know exactly what operations they can use and what types of data they can return.

-It smoothly leads us to another advantage of GraphQL, which is strong typing.
-In contrast to the classic REST API in which it is often not known what type to expect in the response from the server – although the documentation may say one thing – it sometimes is not updated.
+It smoothly leads us to another advantage of GraphQL: strong typing.
+In contrast to the classic REST API, in which it is often not known what type to expect in the response from the server – although the documentation may say one thing – it is sometimes not updated.

 At this point, it is worth mentioning API versioning.

 In the REST approach, with significant changes, a new version of the API is made available.
 Why?
 Because in this approach, we have no control over the returned data.
 Another version should be made available when changing the name, modifying the returned data, or their types.